Fujitsu and Tieto, discussion on MSPs and changing world of outsourcing

 Sami Kallio: Yeah.
 Nobody wants to spend six months to negotiate again.
 That's understandable, but I really understand the point because-

 Sami Kallio: Let's say you have a five years deal.
 You're using ServiceNow with your customer.
 The product is not the same.
 Even ServiceNow would be should be giving you much, much better end user experience only by the tool when it develops, even though the service desk quality would be still the same.
 There are so many... not only the service desk that is influencing.
 And of course, it could have transformation.
 Customer is changing tools all the time.
 Of course, that influence is still the end user experience.
-So that's [crosstalk 00:10:24]-

 Cat MacDonald: And the cloud does as well.
-So moving away from an on-prem data center, traditional delivery model, into our cloud hybrid environment, then that changes constantly as well.
+So moving away from an on-prem data centre, traditional delivery model, into our cloud hybrid environment, then that changes constantly as well.
 So you have to have everything changing at the same pace, following the roadmaps but also the contracts, being able to kind of reflect that and to have the flexibility in it to take it forward.

 Janne Kaihila: That's why I would be very interested to see that actually the SLA wouldn't be an attachment in the contract.
 It will be a living document.